Milonee13/Vendor-Performance-Analytics/README.md

-# Wholesale Inventory & Sales Analysis
+# Wholesale Inventory, Sales & Vendor Performance Analysis

 ## Business Problem
 Effective inventory and sales management are critical for optimizing profitability in the retail and wholesale industry.
 Companies often face challenges such as: